MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x92--up-driver-on-mp-system.md

 A driver that is compiled to work only on uniprocessor machines has been loaded, but the Microsoft Windows operating system is running on a multiprocessor system with more than one active processor.

+## Resolution
+The [**!analyze**](https://docs.microsoft.com/windows-hardware/drivers/debugger/-analyze) debug extension displays information about the bug check and can be helpful in determining the root cause.